 Translation, as defined by the National Center for Advancing Translational Sciences (NCATS), is the process of turning observations in the laboratory, clinic and community into interventions that improve the health of individuals and populations – from diagnostics and therapeutics to medical procedures and behavioral interventions.

-The application period for the 2017 Pilot Studies Program awards is now closed.
+The application period for the 2018 Pilot Studies Program awards will be announced soon.

 Who is eligible?